GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 ## Objectives

-* Learn to instrument a browser app with logging, monitoring stats, and trace using Cloud Monitoring.
+* Learn to instrument a browser app with Cloud Logging, Monitoring, and Trace.
-* Learn how to collect the instrumentation data from the browser and the server, ship to Cloud Monitoring, export to BigQuery, and analyze the logs with SQL queries.
+* Learn how to collect instrumentation data from the browser and the server, send to Cloud Monitoring, export to BigQuery, and analyze the logs with SQL queries.
 * Quickly and easily run a load test to understand how your app handles load spikes.

 ## Costs

 This tutorial uses billable components of Google Cloud, including the following:

 * Compute Engine
 * Container Registry
-* Cloud Monitoring, Logging, and Tracing
+* Cloud Monitoring, Logging, and Trace
 * BigQuery
 * Cloud Build